visualbis/valqsaurus/docs/storage/features/user-security.md

   *Scenario1 shared with groups and users added to the model*

-    * *Admin* and *Analyzer* can create a new scenario, view, compare, download, copy, share, and edit the shared scenario.
+    * *Admin* and *Analyzer* can view, compare, download, copy, and edit the shared scenario.
     * *Viewer* can only view, compare and download the shared scenario.

 1. **Limit to selected groups and users**